To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 For more information, see the following:

-If you allow users to change their own passwords, make sure that they create strong passwords and that they rotate their passwords periodically.
+If you allow users to change their own passwords, require that they create strong passwords and that they rotate their passwords periodically.
 On the Account Settings page of the IAM console, you can create a password policy for your account.
 You can use the password policy to define password requirements, such as minimum length, whether it requires non-alphabetic characters, how frequently it must be rotated, and so on.

-For more information, see Managing an IAM Password Policy.
+For more information, see Setting an Account Password Policy for IAM Users.

-For extra security, enable multi-factor authentication (MFA) for privileged IAM users (users who are allowed access to sensitive resources).
+For extra security, enable multifactor authentication (MFA) for privileged IAM users (users who are allowed access to sensitive resources or APIs).
 With MFA, users have a device that generates a unique authentication code (a one-time password, or OTP) and users must provide both their normal credentials (like their user name and password) and the OTP.
-The MFA device can either be a special piece of hardware, or it can be a virtual device, such as an app that runs on a smartphone.
+The MFA device can either be a special piece of hardware, or it can be a virtual device (for example, it can run in an app on a smartphone).

 For more information, see Using Multi-Factor Authentication (MFA) Devices with AWS.

-Applications that run on an EC2 instance need credentials in order to access other AWS services.
+Applications that run on an Amazon EC2 instance need credentials in order to access other AWS services.
 To provide credentials to the application in a secure way, use IAM roles.
 A role is an entity that has its own set of permissions, but that isn't a user or group.
 Roles also don't have their own permanent set of credentials the way IAM users do.
-Instead, a role is assumed by other entities.
-Credentials are then either associated with the assuming identity, or IAM dynamically provides temporary credentials (in the case of EC2).
+In the case of Amazon EC2, IAM dynamically provides temporary credentials to the EC2 instance, and these credentials are automatically rotated for you.

 When you launch an EC2 instance, you can specify a role for the instance as a launch parameter.
 Applications that run on the EC2 instance can use the role's credentials when they access AWS resources.
 The role's permissions determine what the application is allowed to do.

-For more information, see Using IAM Roles to Delegate Permissions to Applications that Run on Amazon EC2 Instances Access to AWS Resources.
+For more information, see Using IAM Roles to Delegate Permissions to Applications that Run on Amazon EC2.

-Change your own passwords and access keys regularly, and make sure that all IAM users do as well.
-That way, if a password is compromised without your knowledge, you limit how long the password can be used to access your resources.
+Change your own passwords and access keys regularly, and make sure that all IAM users in your account do as well.
+That way, if a password or access key is compromised without your knowledge, you limit how long the credentials can be used to access your resources.
 You can apply a password policy to your account to require all your IAM users to rotate their passwords, and you can choose how often they must do so.

-To the extent that it's practical, define the conditions under which the policy allows access to a resource.
-For example, you can write conditions to specify a range of allowable IP addresses for a request, or you can specify that a request is allowed only within a specified date range or time range.
-You can also set conditions that require the use of SSL or MFA.
-For example, you can require that a user has authenticated with an MFA device in order to be allowed to terminate an EC2 instance.
-The more explicitly you can define when resources are available (and otherwise unavailable), the safer your resources will be.
+To the extent that it's practical, define the conditions under which your IAM policies allow access to a resource.
+For example, you can write conditions to specify a range of allowable IP addresses that a request must come from, or you can specify that a request is allowed only within a specified date range or time range.
+You can also set conditions that require the use of SSL or MFA (multifactor authentication).
+For example, you can require that a user has authenticated with an MFA device in order to be allowed to terminate an Amazon EC2 instance.

 The following video includes a conference presentation that covers these best practices and shows additional details about how to work with the features discussed here.